Reinterpretation and Extension of Entropy Correction Terms for Residual Distribution and Discontinuous Galerkin Schemes: Application to Structure Preserving Discretization: Numerical Examples

 \subsection{Convergence Test}

 Here, a convergence test using the initial condition

-for the Euler equations \eqref{eq:Euler} in the periodic domain $[0,2] \times [0,1]$ using DG schemes is conducted using $N_x$ elements in $x$ direction, $N_y = 1$ element in $y$ direction, and polynomials of degree $p = 4$.
+for the Euler equations \eqref{eq:Euler} in the periodic domain $[0,2] \times [0,1]$ using DG schemes is conducted using $(N_x,N_y=1)$ elements in $x$-$y$ direction and polynomials of degree $p = 4$.
 The error of the density at the final time $t = 6$ is computed using the Lobatto Legendre quadrature.
 As can be seen in Table~\ref{tab:euler_DG_convergence}, there are no significant differences between the baseline central scheme and the ones applying a correction term, in accordance with results of \cite{abgrall2018general}.
 For low resolutions, the correction term \eqref{eq:operator-entropy-correction-RD} using a weighting by the mass matrix yields slightly lower errors than the one proposed originally in \cite{abgrall2018general}.
+Some EOCs are a bit larger than the theoretical EOC of $p+1$.
+This might be caused by superconvergence effects for DG methods, since the solution returns to the initial condition and the errors are measured at nodal points, at which the solution may observe superconvergence.